godotengine/godot-docs/classes/class_projectsettings.rst

 :ref:`Dictionary<class_Dictionary>` **input/ui_text_completion_replace**

-Default :ref:`InputEventAction<class_InputEventAction>` to accept an autocompetion hint, replacing existing text.
+Default :ref:`InputEventAction<class_InputEventAction>` to accept an autocompletion hint, replacing existing text.

 \ **Note:** Default ``ui_*`` actions cannot be removed as they are necessary for the internal logic of several :ref:`Control<class_Control>`\ s.
 The events assigned to the action can however be modified.